-This conference focuses on next steps for improving diabetes outcomes in England.
+This seminar focused on next steps for improving diabetes outcomes in England.

-Delegates will assess priorities for moving forward with the NHS Long Term Plan for diabetes - including workforce training and funding challenges associated with the Plan’s goals to improve access to diabetes professionals, such as multidisciplinary footcare teams and diabetes inpatient specialist nursing teams.
+Delegates discussed priorities for moving forward with the NHS Long Term Plan for diabetes - including workforce training and funding challenges associated with the Plan’s goals to improve access to diabetes professionals, such as multidisciplinary footcare teams and diabetes inpatient specialist nursing teams.

 - Increasing support for self-management, with the roll out of education and digital self-management support tools; and

 - How to address any unintended inequalities among patients less able to benefit from digital tools.

 Further sessions assessed the next steps for innovation in diabetes diagnosis, treatment and care - including supporting patient engagement and widening access - and how to accelerate the uptake of new innovations and ensure they are designed to meet user needs.